|

 Ten short stories, beautifully observed,

-written by The Agility Whisperer, the Garrison Keillor of British Agility and illustrated
+written by The Agility Whisperer, the Garrison Keillor of British Agility, illustrated

 by Kim Blundell.
 Sit back and enjoy the gentle humour, charm and honesty of these